Retargeting Visual Data with Deformation Fields: Architecture

 \subsection{Architecture for Images}

 For the neural field holding the images as described in \cref{sec:images}, we apply the network depicted in \cref{fig:architecture_imgs}, a simple MLP with 192 channels, a residual connection, and positional encoding that outputs $3$ scalars for the RGB value.
-For the deformation and the cumulative gradient network, we use the same network with 64 channels and a single output scalar value.
-We use a learning rate of $0.0001$ for expanding the image.
-We train the network learning the image itself and the network learning the cumulative gradient for $250$ epochs with $100$ iterations each, while we initialise the deformation network for $50$ epochs with a uniform transformation that we then train on our loss defined in \cref{app:losses}.
-Our slim architecture allows optimisation of all of the image data in one single batch.
+For the deformation and the cumulative gradient network, we use the same network architecture with 64 channels and a single output scalar value.
+We use a learning rate of $0.0001$ for image expansion.
+We train the network learning the image itself and the network learning the cumulative gradient for $250$ epochs with $100$ iterations each.
+We initialise the deformation network for $50$ epochs with a uniform transformation that we then train on our loss defined in \cref{app:losses}.
+Our slim architecture allows optimisation of all the image data in one single batch.
+We generally observe almost the same quality for significantly fewer epochs.